VISOR++: Universal Visual Inputs based Steering for Large Vision Language Models: Method

 \subsection{Problem Formulation}

-Given a set of Vision-Language Models $\mathcal{M} = \{M_1, \ldots, M_K\}$ with corresponding steering vectors $\{v_{k,\ell}\}$ for each model $k$ and layer $\ell \in \mathcal{L}_k$, VISOR++ seeks to find a universal image $x^*$ that induces target activations across all models and prompt variations for a specific behavioral objective:
+Given a set of Vision-Language Models $\mathcal{M} = \{M_1, \ldots, M_K\}$ with corresponding steering vectors $\{v_{k,\ell}\}$ for each model $k$ and layer $\ell \in \mathcal{L}_k$, VISOR++ seeks to find a universal image $x^*$ that induces target activations across an ensemble of models and prompt variations for a specific behavioral objective:

-where $h_\ell^{(k)}(x, p_k^{(j)})$ represents the activation at layer $\ell$ of model $k$ when processing image $x$ with text prompt $p_k^{(j)}$, $h_\ell^{(k)}(x_0, p_k^{(j)}) + \alpha v_{k,\ell}$ is the target activation pattern achieved by adding the scaled steering vector $v_{k,\ell}$ to the baseline activation from a neutral image $x_0$, and $\mathcal{D}$ is a distance metric.
+where $h_\ell^{(k)}(x, p_k^{(j)})$ represents the activation at layer $\ell$ of model $k$ when processing image $x$ with text prompt $p_k^{(j)}$, $h_\ell^{(k)}(x_0, p_k^{(j)}) + \lambda v_{k,\ell}$ is the target activation pattern achieved by adding the scaled steering vector $v_{k,\ell}$ to the baseline activation from a neutral image $x_0$, and $\mathcal{D}$ is a distance metric.
 The prompt ensemble $\{p_k^{(j)}\}_{j=1}^{N_p}$ represents diverse phrasings of a given behavioral context, ensuring the steering effect is robust to a range of inputs representing that behavior.
 The constraint set $\mathcal{X}$ defines the feasible region for the optimized image, typically incorporating bounded perturbations or perceptual similarity requirements.